🇮🇹 Leggi in italiano

 The Flowbag Training to build a functional and proprioceptive body

 Although the development of the Coordination and of the Proprioception has a key role in the construction of the training base of every person, an even more important role is played by the Joint Mobility, essential condition to guarantee a correct postural structure on which to set up and consolidate in time more and more complex and diversified neuro-motor schemes.

 In this process a tool like the Flowbag could be very useful: being a bag filled with water, it forces the user to a constant control of the tool itself, while making more and more complex and unstable movement trajectories.
 The result is a constant proprioceptive conditioning and a global stabilization, starting from the Core.

-Practically, the Flowbag Training (so as other training formats included in the WTA Functional Training System, like the Flying Suspension Training, the Kettlebell Training or the Clubs Training), as it requires in every exercise first of all a perfect postural control and then a constant control on the center of gravity of the body along every movement trajectories, it allows to set up a proprioception which is extremely functional to everyday movements and to every athletic motor scheme, and which is very far from the traditional proprioceptive work on balance boards.
+Practically, as it requires in every exercise first of all a perfect postural control and then a constant control on the center of gravity of the body along every movement trajectories, the Flowbag Training allows to set up a proprioception which is extremely functional to everyday movements and to every athletic motor scheme, and which is very far from the traditional proprioceptive work on balance boards.
 The latter approach is indeed disconnected from the motor schemes that we want to retrieve and to improve, as it does not allow the practical association of advanced and reproducible motor schemes in everyday life and in specific athletic situations.

 The Flowbag can be the key element in the true global multiplanar proprioceptive training, but only through an optimal knowledge of the technical execution of the exercises, and respecting the human body biomechanics, it is possible to take the best from its extraordinary features.